 Klv packet count: 9.
 Buf size: 106

-STANAG 4609 file should be created and a packet counter with the buffer size will be sent to console.
+STANAG 4609 file should be created and a packet counter with the buffer size will be sent to the console.

 Cleaning up